 The distribution of modal choices is very different for the student sample, where all but one individual populate the rightmost part of the graph.
 In this sample, individuals are mainly located in one of two behavioral agglomeration.
 The largest behavioral agglomeration is located at (6,6) and comprises individuals who primarily make self-interested choices.

 Then, we also see evidence for another, smaller, behavioral agglomeration at (6,3), which again comprises individuals who predominantly behave in an altruistic way on negatively sloped budget lines but tend to be self-interested on positively sloped budget lines.
 The remaining individuals are scattered on the rightmost end of the graph, suggesting that there is some individual-level variation in the degree of altruistic concerns for those worse off.
 Quite strikingly, the largest behavioral agglomeration from the general population, which is located at point (3,3), is absent in the student sample.
 It therefore appears that virtually no student is willing to decrease both their own and the other's payoff for the sake of equality.
 This result is very striking.
-Indeed, despite the fact that our student sample is much smaller than our general population sample, we nevertheless could have expected to find at least 20 to 30 students at point (3,3) if the distribution of students choices corresponded to those of the general population.
+Indeed, despite the fact that our student sample is smaller than our general population sample, we nevertheless could have expected to find at least 20 to 30 students at point (3,3) if the distribution of students choices corresponded to those of the general population.
 In contrast, we find that only one individual populates this point.
+It is thus extremely unlikely that a much larger sample size would fundamentally change the distribution of preferences in our student sample.